lkubicek1/react-go-auth/README.md

 ## Auth0 Setup
 1. **Create an Auth0 Tenant:**
    - Sign up/Login to Auth0.
-   - Create a new tenant by providing a unique name and region.

 2. **Register an Application:**
    - Go to 'Applications' → 'Applications' in the Auth0 dashboard.